7 min to read

 So, although we want to determine that a color could generate the same feeling for all customers, this idea may be a little simplistic.

-What could make the scientific community raise an eyebrow in distrust of the psychology of color is that the experience of colour depends on personal experiences, even on the cultural spheres of each society, as a study by the National Library of Medicine points out.
+What could make the scientific community raise an eyebrow in distrust of this psychological theory is that the experience of colour depends on personal experiences, even on the cultural spheres of each society, as a study by the National Library of Medicine points out.

 Our ideas about colors vary greatly depending on our culture or upbringing.

-For example, while we Westerners can associate the color black with death, in the Far Eastern, it takes on the opposite meaning, representing health, prosperity and hospitality.
+For example, while we Westerners can associate black with death, in the Far Eastern, it takes on the opposite meaning, representing health, prosperity and hospitality.

 In the following graph, courtesy of a Bootcamp.UxDesign article, we can see what meanings are given to each color according to culture: